Fashionably Late (Falling in Reverse album)

 Fashionably Late is the second studio album by American rock band Falling in Reverse.
 Production for the album took place following the release of their debut album, The Drug in Me Is You in 2011.
 It is the only album to feature bassist Ron Ficarro, who would later be replaced by Max Green.
-The album was streamed through Epitaph Records' YouTube channel on June 12.
 Fashionably Late was released on June 18, 2013.

+The album was largely panned by music critics upon release.